What you need to know

 Exceptions to Confidentiality

-The only exceptions to these strict confidentiality rules are rare instances where USA CTS staff are required to reveal particular information by federal, state, or local laws.
+The only exceptions to these strict confidentiality rules are rare instances where USA UCTC staff are required to reveal particular information by federal, state, or local laws.
 Such exceptions include when:

 We believe that there is a substantial likelihood that you will cause serious physical